Carbine's Heritage

-Carbine's Heritage is a 1927 New Zealand film created by Ted Coubray who directed, produced and wrote the screenplay etc. It is now lost.
+Carbine's Heritage is a 1927 New Zealand film created by Ted Coubray who directed, produced and wrote the screenplay.
+The film is now presumed to be lost.

 Plot

-A young man finds a loose strayed colt near Hamilton which is not advertised for.
-So after a year he enters the colt in a show at which the owner a young lady who comes to the show with her father claims.
+A young man finds a loose stray colt near Hamilton which is not advertised for.
+So after a year he enters the colt in a show at which the owner, a young lady who comes to the show with her father, claims it.
 They come to an arrangement about the horse, which is a descendant of the famous horse Carbine.
-Then the horse is stolen by the pair of villains when being trained .....
+Then the horse is stolen by a pair of villains when being trained.
 The climatic end sequence was filmed at the Christmas 1926 Auckland Cup meeting.